• Skip to main content

 As you can see, mullein is easy to identify, a great first foraging project, a wonderful health ally and can be used a multitude of ways.
 Keep your eyes open the next time you step out of your house and you may just make yourself a fuzzy friend!

-Medical Disclaimer: All that I share here is based upon my lifelong relationship with plants.
+Medical Disclaimer: All that I share here is based on my lifelong relationship with plants.
 Please always do your own research and consult with medical professionals when needed.

 This came up on my Google feed today because I've been researching Mullein lately.
 I have allergies and it's been helping with my sinus headaches but I didn't realize it was a pain killer.
 How do you prepare and use it for lower back pain?